Perus President Seeks Early Elections To End institutional Crisis - UrduPoint

 Peru's President Seeks Early Elections To End 'institutional Crisis'

-Lima, (UrduPoint / Pakistan Point News - 28th Jul, 2019 ) :Peruvian President Martin Vizcarra suggested Sunday calling early elections to end what he called an institutional crisis.
+Lima, (UrduPoint / Pakistan Point News - 29th Jul, 2019 ) :Peruvian President Martin Vizcarra suggested Sunday cutting short his term in office for early elections to end what he called an institutional crisis.

 Vizcarra's proposal comes with Peru's executive and legislative branches locked in a power struggle.